Imperal Docs

 Center-overlay panel

-When you want a focused, full-bleed editor that appears over the main content area, declare panel_id="editor" (one of the three allowlisted IDs) and use auto_action on the sidebar root to open it immediately after discovery.
-The slot="center" declaration is correct but the actual center-overlay routing is determined entirely by panel_id + kwarg combination in the frontend, not by the slot= field.
+When you want a focused, full-bleed editor that appears over the main content area, declare center_overlay=True on your @ext.panel and use auto_action on the sidebar root to open it immediately after discovery.
+The panel_id can be any name you choose — in this example we use "editor" to mirror the Notes extension, but the overlay behavior is driven by the center_overlay=True declaration, not by a specific id.

 panels.py — center-overlay complete example